ghunt03/P4---Conference-Central/README.md

 ###Task 1 - Add Sessions to conferences
 For this task created 2 new tables Speakers (to store details about the speaker, such as name, email and bio) and Sessions (to store details about a session which is linked to a conference).
 The sessions table can be queried by the conference, speaker and type of session.
 A Session record is linked to Conference record and a Speaker is linked to the session through the session key.

+The Speakers table is made up of the following fields:

+- speaker_name - string field which is mandatory for storing the speakers name
+- speaker_email - string field for storing the speakers email address.
+The storing of the speaker's email address could allow the app to be extended further through a task or scheduled job to send the speaker a list of people attending their sessions
+- speaker_bio - text field, which is used for storing a brief bio for a speaker.
+This could be used for the featured speaker function and also providing some details about a speaker to help attendees determine which sessions they would like to attend

+The Sessions table is made up of the following fields:

+- session_name - string field containing the name for the session
+- highlights - string field for brief description of session
+- duration - integer field, used for storing the number of minutes that a session runs for
+- typeOfSession - string field, used for storing the type of session for example workshop, keynote, lecture
+- startDate - date field, used for storing the date that the session starts
+- startTime - time field, used for storing the time that the session starts
+- speakerKey - string field, used for storing the key field of the speaker for the session

 ###Task 2 - Add Sessions to User Wish List
 This task involved allowing the user to register / unregister their interest in each session.